cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 In addition to information or risks mentioned in this section, system specific risks varied among cryptoassets custodian or risks regarding external contractor MUST be considered.
 Detailed risk analysis MUST be performed against the actual system of the cryptoassets custodian.

-### Risks around the signature key
+### Risks related to signature keys

-In the cryptoassets custodians, the role and risk of the signature key are extremely large.
+Both role and risks of signature keys are extremely large on cryptoasset exchange.
-This not only makes it possible to transfer coins, it is due to the property that it is difficult to revocation of the signature key against leakage / theft due to the anonymity of the cryptoassets, and roll back of the transaction.
-In this section, we show the risk of fraudulent use that could lead to loss of signature key, leakage / theft, and damage of value.
-It also shows supply chain risk as a risk when introducing Wallet related to signature key.
+Signature keys enables to transfer coins, but it comes from properties of difficulties for revocation of lost, leakage, stolen, and rollback transaction.
+Some risks about signature keys are listed in this section.
+In addition, risks about supply chain related to risks install wallets handles signature keys.

-#### Risk analysis around the signature key
+#### Risk analysis related to signature key

-Risk analysis differs depending on the assumed threats, system configuration, threat modeling, and so on.
-In this section, we show a case study based on the following assumption as an example.

-Here, the threat concerning the signature key and the factors that can cause the threat are shown in following.
-In addition, we assumed the following as the actor giving input to the signing secret key based on {{fig-basic-model-of-cryptoassets-custodian}} in {{basic-description-of-a-model-system-of-a-cryptoassets-custodian}}.
+Risk analysis may depend on threats assumption, structure of system, and threats model, the results for each custodians shall be different.
+Some case study are described in this section.

+Threats for signature keys and its actors are assumed as listed below.
+And actors are assumed as input of signature key in {{fig-basic-model-of-cryptoassets-custodian}}.

 * Threats:
-  - Lost
+  - Loss
   - Leakage, Theft
-  - Fraudulent use
+  - Unauthorized Use

 * Factors of Threats:
-  - Misoperation
+  - Error in operation
   - Maliciousness (of legitimate person)
-  - Impersonation (for legitimate person)
+  - Spoofing (for legitimate person))
   - Malicious intentions of outsiders
   - Unintended behavior (system)